tannerdolby/angular-node-blog/README.md

 # angular-node-blog-template
 A starter site for creating your own blog with Angular and Node.js.
+Angular Material was used for UI components and Express.js as the Node framework.

 ## Getting Started
 To get the project running locally on your machine: